encode/django-rest-framework/docs/api-guide/settings.md

 ---

-## Date/Time formatting
+## Date and time formatting

 *The following settings are used to control how date and time representations may be parsed and rendered.*

 #### DATETIME_FORMAT

 A format string that should be used by default for rendering the output of `DateTimeField` serializer fields.
+If `None`, then `DateTimeField` serializer fields will return python `datetime` objects, and the datetime encoding will be determined by the renderer.

+May be any of `None`, `'iso-8601'` or a python [strftime format][strftime] string.

-Default: `'iso-8601'`
+Default: `None'`

 #### DATETIME_INPUT_FORMATS

 A list of format strings that should be used by default for parsing inputs to `DateTimeField` serializer fields.

+May be a list including the string `'iso-8601'` or python [strftime format][strftime] strings.

 Default: `['iso-8601']`

 #### DATE_FORMAT

 A format string that should be used by default for rendering the output of `DateField` serializer fields.
+If `None`, then `DateField` serializer fields will return python `date` objects, and the date encoding will be determined by the renderer.

+May be any of `None`, `'iso-8601'` or a python [strftime format][strftime] string.

-Default: `'iso-8601'`
+Default: `None`

 #### DATE_INPUT_FORMATS

 A list of format strings that should be used by default for parsing inputs to `DateField` serializer fields.

+May be a list including the string `'iso-8601'` or python [strftime format][strftime] strings.

 Default: `['iso-8601']`

 #### TIME_FORMAT

 A format string that should be used by default for rendering the output of `TimeField` serializer fields.
+If `None`, then `TimeField` serializer fields will return python `time` objects, and the time encoding will be determined by the renderer.

+May be any of `None`, `'iso-8601'` or a python [strftime format][strftime] string.

-Default: `'iso-8601'`
+Default: `None`

 #### TIME_INPUT_FORMATS

 A list of format strings that should be used by default for parsing inputs to `TimeField` serializer fields.

+May be a list including the string `'iso-8601'` or python [strftime format][strftime] strings.

 Default: `['iso-8601']`